karimarttila/python/webstore-demo/simple-server/README.md

 | Javascript    |   0.8s |
 | Python        |   0.4s |

 It's pretty obvious that Clojure and Java lose the contest because of the loading of JVM.
-But I was suprised that Python runs the tests that fast.
+But I was surprised that Python runs the tests that fast.

 # Python REPL